Sheila Kuehl: The Many Loves of Dobie Gillis

 Opportunities for acting work steadily diminished and Kuehl was forced to sell her Malibu house.
 She later recalled this period, saying, "I couldn't even get a commercial."
 Due to worries about her career and being closeted, she fell into a serious depression and developed a drinking problem.
 She was able to move forward after seeking help.
 She then moved in with her then-girlfriend, Kathy, and began working at the UCLA student activities office helping students organize around the rising political movements of the 1960s.

-Kuehl was able to make television guest appearances on National Velvet, McHale's Navy, The Donna Reed Show, The Beverly Hillbillies, Petticoat Junction, The Adventures of Ozzie & Harriet, Marcus Welby, M.D., and The Ed Sullivan Show from 1963 to 1970.
+Kuehl made television guest appearances on National Velvet; McHale's Navy; The Donna Reed Show; The Beverly Hillbillies; Petticoat Junction; The Adventures of Ozzie & Harriet; Marcus Welby, M.D.; and The Ed Sullivan Show from 1963 to 1970.
+On Petticoat Junction, Kuehl joined the Bradley sisters in a band called The Ladybugs, which was created to compete with Beatlemania.
+Kuehl, along with Jeannine Riley, Pat Woodell, and Linda Kaye Henning appeared as moptop singers performing "I Saw Him Standing There" on a March 1964 episode of Sullivan's show, just weeks after the Beatles had performed "I Saw Her Standing There".

 By the end of the decade, acting roles had dried up for her.
 Though Kuehl "can't state with certainty that she was blacklisted" from further acting jobs over her sexuality, she claims that afterwards, "with few exceptions, the phone stopped ringing."
 A pilot for a Dobie Gillis spin-off, in which the character Zelda was the lead, was produced, but the president of CBS, Jim Aubrey, thought Kuehl was "too butch" to be a star for their network.
 Subsequently, the pilot was not promoted and did not sell, but Kuehl was not told about this immediately.
 Rather, she was informed by the director, Rod Amateau, when she arrived to shoot the following episodes.
 She was devastated by the news.

 Kuehl's only acting roles beyond 1970 were in two Dobie Gillis reunion projects - a 1977 sitcom pilot produced by James Komack, Whatever Happened to Dobie Gillis?, and a 1988 television movie sequel, Bring Me the Head of Dobie Gillis.
 In both productions, Dobie had married Zelda and the two were running the Gillis family grocery store and raising a teenaged son named Georgie Gillis.